brianhill/cosmology/daily_schedule-term_4.md

 *Getting into the mindset of local geometers is what Taylor, Wheeler, and Bertschinger were trying to get you to do in Section 2.2.
 This way of discovering the path that a particle trying to "go straight" across a curved surface will take is the direct analog of how we discover particle paths using the Principle of Extremal Aging in General Relativity.*

 * Preparation for Thursday, Feb.
-2 &mdash; [Problem Set 4 due at beginning of class](./assignments/Assignment04.pdf) &mdash; Finish your study of Chapter 2, which will hopefully go well now that we have spent 3 1/2 weeks studying all the prerequisite concepts
+2 &mdash; [Problem Set 4 due at beginning of class](./assignments/Assignment04.pdf) &mdash; Finish your study of Chapter 2, which will hopefully go well now that we have spent 3 1/2 weeks studying all the prerequisite concepts &mdash; Bring serious questions about all the material so far, especially the last half of Chapter 2 and the most recent two problem sets.
 * Thursday, Feb.
-2 &mdash; Will be devoted to answering questions about all the material so far (Chapters 1-3 and L of Taylor & Wheeler, and Chapter 2 of Taylor, Wheeler, and Bertschinger), especially the last half of Chapter 2 and the last two problem sets &mdash; Only if we exhaust your questions, we can look a little ahead to Chapter 3, the metric for a black hole.
+2 &mdash; Will be devoted to answering questions about all the material so far (Chapters 1-3 and L of Taylor & Wheeler, and Chapter 2 of Taylor, Wheeler, and Bertschinger)

 ### Week 5 &mdash; Black Holes (The Schwarzschild Metric)